Overview of Annual Compliance of a Private Limited Company

 - Maintain books of accounts

-- Filing Income Tax Returns (ITR-6)
+- File the Income Tax Returns (ITR-6)

-- Filing GST Annual Return (GSTR-9)
+- File the GST Annual Return (GSTR-9)

-1. Conduct Annual General Meeting (AGM)
+1. Conduct the Annual General Meeting (AGM)

 2. Annual Return Filing (MGT-7/7A)

-- Details of directors and key managerial personnel, including their remuneration and any changes such as appointments or resignations.
+- Details of directors and key managerial personnel, their remuneration and any changes such as appointments or resignations.

-- Summary of the share distribution, including details of equity, preference shares, and any debentures or securities issued.
+- Summary of the share distribution, details of equity, preference shares, and any debentures or securities issued.

 - Information regarding any deposits received, loans taken, or financial obligations